-Two Phonemic Inventory Worksheets are now available.
-One is organized by rows and the other by columns.
-Each includes room for SLP to record the child's production by vowels.
-These documents provide a structure for identifying minimal pairs.
-This should greatly facilitate the task of identifying the child's phonemic inventory.
+This page features the Phonemic Inventory Worksheet, which allows SLPs to organize a child's productions by vowels.
+This document provides a structure for identifying minimal pairs.
+This facilitates the task of identifying the child's phonemic inventory.
 Please remember that a large sample is necessary for identifying both phonetic and phonemic inventories.
-This allows SLPs to identify ideal target sounds.
-There must be two occurrences of a sound functioning as a phoneme for it to be part of the phonemic inventory.
+Such a process supports the identification of ideal target clusters and/or singletons.
+Researchers have suggested that two occurrences of a sound functioning as a phoneme (part of at least two minimal pairs) are necessary for it to be included in the phonemic inventory.

 To expedite the process, the following sequence is recommended.